JKamlah/Wordhunt/README.md

 Wordhunt

-Fuzzy search for words in pdffiles
+Fuzzy search for words in text containing files.